-This alert is intended to provide DDD staff and providers, families and individuals with information about bed bugs.
-At no time is this alert to substitute for training, nor does it suffice as training.
+This material is being provided to alert staff of DDD and DDD's providers, families, and individuals about bedbug infestations.
+At no time is this alert to substitute for training, nor is it to suffice as training.
 Staff members that have been trained in how to address the issues of bedbug infestation still are required to implement their training.